ControlThings/mist-gps-ui-android/README.md

 ## Known limitations

-This is based on an android port of the Mist library, and is very limited in its capabilities, and you can probably break it is several ways.
+This is based on an android port of the Mist library, and is very limited in its capabilities, and you can probably break it in several ways.

+* Hard coded relay servers
+* Friend requests are automatically accepted

 Q: Peer does not show up
 A: Close all apps, and start them in the following order: Mist Ui, Mist Gps, Gps Ui